 Taxes may be inevitable, but how much you pay in taxes depends on where you live.
 If you’re moving to the great state of California, you may see an increase.

-California’s state sales tax is among the highest in the nation, at 7.25%.
-Its income tax is also high, as is its tax on gasoline.7 But property taxes are actually quite low, which is good news for those who are looking to buy a house in California.
+California’s state sales tax is among the highest in the nation, at 7.25 percent.
+Its income tax is also high, as is its tax on gasoline.
+But property taxes are actually quite low, which is good news for those who are looking to buy a house in California.

 Ever since the gold rush in the mid-1800s, people have been flocking to California in search of a better life.
 Some want Hollywood fame, others want to start the next big tech company, and many just want to live in a beautiful place among laid-back California residents.

 We hope that these 14 facts about this big, beautiful state have helped you decide whether moving to California is right for you.
-If the answer is yes, then let us help you start planning your move.
+If the answer to the question you’ve been pondering — “Should I move to California?” — is yes, then let us help you start planning your move.
 We’ll take a look at logistics, average moving costs, and what you can expect from the different moving options.

 With PODS, a moving container will be delivered to your door.
 You then load it (or hire people to load it for you) at your own pace.
 The container is picked up and either put into storage or sent to your new destination, where you unload it.
 It requires a bit more work than with full-service movers, but it provides flexibility and can save you thousands.